 If you have time and you are a train buff, you will be unable to resist a small detour here to take a look at Volk’s Electrical Railway, which sets out just east of the pier and runs for 2kms to the Marina.
 Built in 1883, it is Britain’s oldest electric railway.

-The area of Old Steine Gardens was originally a natural drainage point, where the Wellesbourne River (now underground) met the sea.
+The area of Old Steine Gardens (1 hectare, 2.5 acres) was originally a natural drainage point, where the Wellesbourne River (now underground) met the sea.
 Local fishermen stored their boats and dried their nets here.
-In the late nineteenth century, as part of ongoing ‘improvements’, the area was drained and enclosed, and visitors begun to use the Steine to promenade.
+In the late nineteenth century, as part of ongoing ‘improvements’, the area was drained and enclosed, and visitors began to use the Steine to promenade.

 For the record (you will get much more detail if you visit) The Royal Pavilion is a former royal residence.
 It was built in three stages, beginning in 1787, as a seaside retreat for George, Prince of Wales, who became the Prince Regent in 1811.